mjbots/moteus/moteus/moteus_register_map.md

 When in kPosition mode, and a non-zero velocity is commanded, stop motion when reaching the given position.
 NaN / maximal negative mean no limit is applied.

+### 0x027 - Watchdog timeout ###

+Type: int8, int16, int32, float
+Mode: Read/write

+This determines the length of time for which this command is valid.
+If this timeout expires before another command is received, the controller will enter the kPositionTimeout state.
+The default is 0.0, which means to use the configured default.
+NaN / maximal negative means apply no timeout is enforced.

 ### 0x030 / 0x031 / 0x032 - Force X / Y / Z ###